krisbitney/C950_Vehicle_Routing_Problem/README.md

 # C950_Vehicle_Routing_Problem
 Task: Design an algorithm to solve the Vehicle Routing Problem

-See "C950 Project Writeup" document for detailed description of algorithms, data structures, and analysis.
+See "C950 Project Writeup.docx" document for detailed description of algorithms, data structures, and analysis.

 We are tasked with designing an algorithm to solve the Vehicle Routing Problem, a generalization of the Traveling Salesman Problem in computer science.
 The problem requires that we find optimal routes for a set of vehicles that will deliver packages to locations.
 The problem is NP-complete, so an exact solution is impractical.
 Rather, we are tasked with finding an approximate solution that is practical to implement and meets the needs of our client.